Create a Yates account today!

 Enter the email address associated with your account, and we'll email you a new password.

 Christmas and New Year’s festivities are the perfect motivators for whipping your garden into shape before guests arrive.
+Plus it's a great time to prepare your garden if you're heading away on holiday.
 Here are a few simple ways to spruce up outdoor areas before Santa gets here!

 Mulching – applying mulch around flower and shrub beds helps unify the garden, fills in bare spots and is a great water saving strategy during the hottest months.
 An additional bonus is when organic mulches are used (such as bark chips), as they break down they add valuable organic matter to the soil.